yan9900/ma_quadruped_lab/README.md

 ## Use Your Own Robot

-Assets must be converted into USD format to be compatible with Legged Lab/IsaacLab, [Convert Tutorial](https://isaac-sim.github.io/IsaacLab/main/source/how-to/import_new_asset.html).
+Assets must be converted into USD format to be compatible with Legged Lab/IsaacLab.
+[Convert Tutorial](https://isaac-sim.github.io/IsaacLab/main/source/how-to/import_new_asset.html).

+## Multi-GPU and Multi-Node Training

+Legged Lab supports multi-GPU and multi-node reinforcement learning using rsl_rl, the usage is exactly the same as IsaacLab.
+[Detailed information](https://isaac-sim.github.io/IsaacLab/main/source/features/multi_gpu.html)

 ## Troubleshooting